joshnthny89/IT-portfolio/Linux-Labs/Lab-09-Incident-Response/README.md

 ![Step 4](screenshots/step4.png)

-<sub><em>Verified available disk space to identify potential storage issues that could impact system operation or logging.</em></sub>
+<sub><em>Verified filesystem utilization as part of assessing overall system health during the investigation.</em></sub>

 ---

-## Step 5 – Review Active Users
+## Step 5 – Review Active User Sessions

-Verified active user sessions.
+Reviewed currently logged-in users to determine which user sessions were active at the time of the investigation.

 ### Command Used